Ahren09/UCLA_MATH33A/Reading1.md

 * The pivot columns of a matrix A are linearly independent vectors, while the non-pivot columns are linearly dependent
 ### Prove V is a Subspace
 1. V must contain the zero vector
-2. V is closed under addition (for any two vectors in V, the sum is also in V)
+2. V is closed under addition (for any two vectors in V, the sum of these vectors is also in V)
 3. V is closed under scalar multiplication (for any vector in V multiplied by a scalar, the product is also in V)